High School & College

 -

-Video Games & The Brain
+Video Games & The Brain (Unit 3: Lesson 17)

 One of the most powerful tools game designers use is called intermittent reinforcement.
 This means rewards are delivered randomly rather than on a predictable schedule.